What would our hunter/gathering ancestors think if they could see us now?

 There have been some seismic shifts in recent years towards well-being in the workplace.
 Many office spaces have seen the installation of standing desks to discourage long periods of sitting and UV lamps to increase serotonin levels in a workforce deprived of the time to exercise essential healthy habits.
 For example, moving with a kinesthetic intention (more on that later), breathing fresh air and exposure to natural light.

 According to the office for national statistics, workplace well-being has improved steadily year by year since 2010 and UK companies have seen a decline in absences due to stress or injuries.
 However, it’s been estimated that 31 million days are still being lost due to neck, shoulder, back and knee complaints and these absences are costing the employer up to £522 per complaint.
-The loss to the UK economy is up to £100 million and there’s been a noticeable rise in physical therapy appointments from people who work in the IT sector.
+The loss to the UK economy has surpassed £100 million and there’s been a noticeable rise in physical therapy appointments from people who work in the IT sector.

 The good news is, we can reverse all this damage or if it’s not too late; prevent it.
-Get Fitter, Feel Better is our resounding motto here at OKOactive so let’s look at how we can continue being of value in the office environment while at the same time, adding value to ourselves.
+Get Fitter, Feel Better is our resounding motto here at OKOactive so let’s look at how we can continue being of value in the office while, at the same time, adding value to ourselves.

 Let’s start with the grim truth because unless you moonlight as a yoga teacher, the chances are your office job takes it’s toll on your physical functionality.
 As a personal trainer, I continue to underestimate how much my body gets thrown about, demonstrating (and sometimes re-demonstrating) exercises.
 It’s only when I struggle to stand upright the next morning that I remember, I should’ve stretched when I got home last night!

 Many people work in jobs that keep them on their feet.
-As well as the rosy-cheeked farmer, the list includes teacher’s, nurses, supermarket staff etc. Provided the worker is wearing shoes that allow the knees and hips to move without restriction and has received adequate personal safety training, occupations that keep us up and moving about are more in line with the way we were engineered to live.
+As well as the rosy-cheeked farmer, the list includes teacher’s, nurses, supermarket staff etc. Provided the worker is wearing shoes that allow the knees and hips to move without restriction and has received adequate personal safety training, occupations that keep us up and moving about are more in line with the way we are engineered to live.

 Paperwork is a basic part of life and when you run your own business (or spend hours writing blogs) you also have to knuckle down to desk work.
-6 hours in my spare room/office isn’t unusual so I sit on a large Fit Ball.
+6 hours in my spare room/office isn’t unusual, so I sit on a large Fit Ball.
 Although I’ve been sitting on it for years now, it’s so annoying that I’m forced to either wriggle about or get up every few minutes.
-One thing I can never do is slouch, I’d be on the floor in under 2 seconds!
+One thing I can never do is to slouch, I’d be on the floor in under 2 seconds!

 Stand up tall